 The 414 yard 5th is the last of a tremendously strong stretch of par fours.
 This hole is most notable for an immediate forced carry of about 160 yards over water.
 This water bends around the right side of the fairway as well and continues all the way to the green.
 While the drive here is exhilarating, the remainder of the hole is straightforward, flat and relatively bland with no real danger.
 This is the first of several examples of a hole I think would be enhanced if Coore and Crenshaw moved some dirt and created a crossbunker or more interesting green.

 The first par 5 at Dormie Club is the 511 yard 6th, another relatively straightforward hole.
 The drive here runs uphill and you can’t really see the fairway but rest assured this fairway is extremely generous.
-As long as you carry a brief sandy wasteland, your drive will almost certain find the fairway.
 While there are a few scattered bunkers down the left side, I can’t help but feel this is another rather bland fairway.
 The defining feature on this hole is a tiny green surrounded on all sides by slopes and tiny bunkers.
-If you’re like me and a few feet left or right on your approach, be prepared for a very difficult up-and-down.
+If you’re like me and are a few feet left or right on your approach, be prepared for a very difficult up-and-down.

 Beginning with the 206 yard par 3 7th, Dormie Club ramps up the difficulty with a very challenging stretch of holes 7-13.
 The 7th is the longest of the one-shotters and an absolute beast of a hole.
 A reverse redan with marshy wetland between the teebox and green, a par here is to be cherished.
 Bunkers guard short and might actually save some balls from trundling into the water.